emissary-ingress/emissary/docs/user-guide/getting-started.md

 No authorization provided
 ```

-We need to tell `HTTPie` to provide an authorization, but in order to do that, we need to tell Ambassador who can log in.
+We need to provide an authorization, but in order to do that, we need to tell Ambassador who can log in.
 We do this by defining a `consumer` in Ambassador:

 ```
 curl -XPOST -H"Content-Type: application/json" \